 An intricate web of relationships exists among the shareholders, directors, and executives of a company.
 The complexities of these relationships often go unnoticed when business is good, when everyone agrees on the appropriate business strategy, when everyone acts in good faith, and when everyone shares the same understanding of roles and obligations.
 But personal interest, disagreements, misunderstandings, or market downturns can disrupt the smooth consensus, pitting former business allies against one another and putting at stake control of the company and substantial amounts of money.
-When this happens, Briol & Benson has experience guiding shareholders and businesses through the associated legal and practical problems, particularly litigation to obtain judicial resolution of the dispute.
-For example:
+When shareholder disputes occur, Briol & Benson has experience guiding shareholders and businesses through the associated legal and practical problems, particularly litigation, to obtain judicial resolution.
+See below for examples of shareholder disputes.

 CONTROL OF COMPANY RESOURCES, ASSETS, OR STRATEGY